Frank Gavan Duffy

-Sir Frank Gavan Duffy KCMG PC KC (29 February 1852 - 29 July 1936) was an Australian judge who served as the fourth Chief Justice of Australia, in office from 1931 to 1935.
+Sir Frank Gavan Duffy (29 February 1852 - 29 July 1936) was an Australian judge who served as the fourth Chief Justice of Australia, in office from 1931 to 1935.
 His total service on the High Court of Australia was from 1913 to 1935.
 Prior to his judicial career, he was one of Victoria's most prominent barristers.

 Early life

 Duffy was born in Dublin, Ireland, on 29 February 1852, the son of Sir Charles Gavan Duffy, who was later to become a member of the Victorian Legislative Assembly, and the eighth Premier of Victoria.

 He travelled to Australia with his family in 1856, but later went to England to study at Stonyhurst College in Lancashire.
 In 1869, Duffy returned to Australia and attended the University of Melbourne, graduating in 1872 with a Bachelor of Arts.

-At this time, he began to work in the public service, and started to study law.'
+At this time, he began to work in the public service, and started to study law.